uhh-lt/BlurbGenreCollection-HMC/README.md

 ```
 cd resources && wget https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.vec
 ```
-Please ensure to adjust the path and filename in case you decide to use different embeddings.
+We recommend to put them into a ./resources folder.
+Please ensure to adjust the path and filename in case you decide to use different embeddings/path.

 # Multi-label Classification